 | 2 Adults

-St. Patrick Center placed more than 712 individuals and families into permanent housing and supported 322 individuals and families in maintaining permanent housing in fiscal year 2015.
+St. Patrick Center placed more than 600 individuals and families into permanent housing and supported 640 households in maintaining permanent housing in fiscal year 2016.

 (Source: National Low Income Housing Coalition)

-St. Patrick Center served more than 4,700 households in fiscal year 2015.
-Over half of the clients assisted by St. Patrick Center were homeless or at risk of becoming homeless.
-Approximately 1,900 households met the U.S. Dept. of Housing and Urban Development’s (HUD) strict definition of homelessness.
+St. Patrick Center served more than 6,600 households and approximately 2,000 met the U.S. Dept. of Housing and Urban Development’s (HUD) strict definition of homelessness.

 St. Louis City School District ranked highest for number of homeless children enrolled.

 St. Louis City School District: 5,451

 Chronic homelessness, disabling conditions and behavioral health disorders for fiscal year 2015:

 Approximately 300 (4%) of clients served were chronically homeless*